Python and Conda

-Python is available on the system, with the typical packages such as Numpy and SciPy.
-It is used by simply typing 'python' (this is version 2.6).
-Python 2.7 is available with 'python27'.
+Python is available on the system already pre-installed, with the typical packages such as Numpy and SciPy.
+It is used by simply typing 'python3' (this is version 3.9.19).

-If you need a lot of additional packages, or some built in enhancements, or the latest python and packages, installing your own copy might be best.
+If you need a lot of additional packages, or some built-in enhancements, or the latest Python and packages, installing your own copy might be best (although, really, most are available via 'modules').
 See below!

 Anaconda Python (recommended option)